grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 >
 > `sudo apt install sasl2-bin`

+> **Add saslauthd user to postfix usergroup**
+>
+> `sudo adduser postfix sasl`

+> **Create directory for sock file**
+> ```
+> sudo mkdir -p /var/spool/postfix/var/run/saslauthd
+> sudo chown sasl:postfix /var/spool/postfix/var/run/saslauthd

 Confirm the sasl service is running with the service command again

 `service saslauthd status`

 saslauthd is not a Postfix-specific service, but that's all we're going to be using it for, so we need to edit the configuration to run within Postfix's chroot.
-Typically, defaults files should not be edited, but there is no other way to change where the PID file is located due to the design of this particular service.
+Typically, defaults files should not be edited, but there is no other way to change where the sock file is located due to the design of this particular service.

 > **Edit SASL service config**
 >
-> Move the location of saslauthd's PID file to within Postfix's chroot environment
+> Move the location of saslauthd's sock file to within Postfix's chroot environment
 >
 > `sudo vi /etc/default/saslauthd`
 >
 > Update the OPTIONS setting as follows
 >
 > `OPTIONS="-c -m /var/spool/postfix/var/run/saslauthd"`
+>
+> Restart saslauthd
+>
+> `sudo service saslauthd restart`

 > **:bulb: Note:** If you use saslauthd for anything else, you can just copy /etc/default/saslauthd to /etc/default/postfix-saslauthd ane make the above changes to the new file.